V1G has been replaced by V2G. For fleet operators, it’s important to understand what is Vehicle-to-Grid technology and how v2g differs from v1g.

 High grid stress can occur for a number of reasons, such as high usage of air conditioners due to above-average temperatures.
 The utility may not have predicted this, so they trigger an emergency V2G event.

 Another possible situation that triggers a V2G event is a "predicted response" or a V2G program.
-In this case, the utility predicts high grid stress, so they send a V2G signal to the vehicle owners ahead of time, allowing them to prepare for it.
+In this case, the utility predicts high grid stress, so they send a vehicle-to-grid signal to the vehicle owners ahead of time, allowing them to prepare for it.

 Utilities will often schedule these events to help them manage the grid stress by discharging your vehicle's battery at a specific time of the day.
 In other words, you provide power to the grid instead of taking power from it.

-Utility V2G programs generate additional revenue for fleets, as they pay for the energy sent back to the grid.
+Utility V2G technology programs generate additional revenue for fleets, as they pay for the energy sent back to the grid.

 Managing V2G Events Using Smart Charging Software